Skip to content

 Service events callbacks

-When an service event is sent by the server, the client can set a callback.
-In the following example, the callback is executed when the client receives a 'create' event from the 'User' service.
-Its only argument is the data returned by the method called - here the created User.
+When a service event is sent by the server, the client can set a callback.
+In the following example, the callback is executed when the client receives a 'create' event from the 'user' service.
+Its only argument is the data returned by the method called — here the created user.

 app.service('user').on('create', (createdUser) => {